NCIP/gdc-docs/docs/Data/File_Formats/MAF_Format.md

 ### Aliquot-Level MAF Files

-Aliquot-level MAF files, annotated somatic mutations, are produced for each aliquot per pipeline.
+Aliquot-level MAF files, annotated somatic mutations, are produced for each aliquot per variant caller.
 These files are then run through the Aliquot Ensemble Somatic Variant Merging and Masking workflow.
-This will aggregate the files into an aggregated somatic mutation MAF as well as filter the variants creating the masked somatic mutation MAF.
+From this workflow two files are produced, aggregated somatic mutation and masked somatic mutation.
+The aggregated somatic mutation file is the aggregation of all variants from the multiple variant callers for each aliquot.
+The masked somatic mutation file is the aggregation of all variants from the multiple variant callers for each aliquot, which are then passed through a filtering process.

-#### Aliquot-Level File Generation
+#### Aliquot-Level Masked Somatic Mutation File Generation

-The process for modifying the Aliquot-level MAF files into a masked somatic mutation Aliquot-level MAF is as follows:
+The process for modifying the aliquot-level MAF files into a masked somatic mutation aliquot-level MAF is as follows:

-*  The annotated somatic mutations Aliquot-level MAF files, produced from the different callers, are merged into one raw merged Aliquot-level MAF file and selection for the variants are made based on the following filters.
+*  The annotated somatic mutations aliquot-level MAF files, produced from the different callers, are merged into one raw merged aliquot-level MAF file and selection for the variants are made based on the following filters.
 *  Low quality variant filtering and germline masking:
     1. The variant must occur within at least two of the callers.
     2. Remaining variants with __FILTER != panel_of_normals__ are __removed__.
 Note that the `FILTER != panel_of_normals` value is only relevant for the variants generated from the MuTect2 pipeline.